 The 2023 study increased the allocation to private assets and increased the allocation to Fixed Income to accommodate an allocation to Direct Lending.
 Further, the board approved the asset allocation to be implemented consistently within the Defined Benefit Program, the Defined Benefit Supplement Program and the Cash Balance Program.
-Additional information about the current ALM is available on CalSTRS.com.
+Additional information about the current ALM is available at CalSTRS.com/supplementary-investment-information.